-Mark Zuckerbeg, the 33-year-old Facebook CEO, recently returned to Harvard, to receive an honorary doctor of laws degree after having dropped out 12 years earlier.
-Of course Harvard is where the Facebook story began.
+Mark Zuckerberg, the 33-year-old Facebook CEO, recently returned to Harvard to receive an honorary doctor of laws degree after dropping out 12 years earlier.
+Of course, Harvard is where the Facebook story began.
 However, it’s the meeting of his now wife, Priscilla, that he highlighted as the most significant event during his time at Harvard while addressing the 2017 commencement.

-Even though Zuckerberg said he would never be returning to Harvard, this visit clearly stirred old memories for him, especially during a visit to his old dorm room, which he filmed on camera.
+Even though Zuckerberg said he would never return to Harvard, this visit clearly stirred old memories for him, especially during a visit to his old dorm room, which he filmed on camera.

 Zuckerberg, who is the youngest commencement speaker in Harvard’s history, relived some of his college memories during the speech.
-Starting at the beginning, he mentioned Facemash, which is to most of us familiar from the movie The Social Network.
-However, Zuckerberg said that even though the movie made it look that way, Facemash didn’t play such a big role in creating the Facebook, as it played a huge role in something else – if it hadn’t been for Facemash, Zuckerberg wouldn’t have met Priscilla, his wife, who is now the most important person in his life.
+Starting at the beginning, he mentioned Facemash, which is familiar to most of us from the movie The Social Network.
+However, Zuckerberg said that even though the movie made it look that way, Facemash didn’t play such a big role in creating Facebook, as it played a huge role in something else—if it hadn’t been for Facemash, Zuckerberg wouldn’t have met Priscilla, his wife, who is now the most important person in his life.

-Still, if the site hadn’t made Harvard furious due to numerous complaints from students about the premise, Zuckerberg might not have started working on his new website – he said that he had been inspired by the success of Facemash, and decided to use this inspiration to create a website to connect people.
+Still, suppose the site hadn’t made Harvard furious due to numerous student complaints about the premise.
+In that case, Zuckerberg might not have started working on his new website—he said that he had been inspired by the success of Facemash and decided to use this inspiration to create a website to connect people.